quicwg/base-drafts/draft-ietf-quic-recovery.md

 bytes_in_flight:
-: The sum of the size in bytes of all sent packets that contain at least one retransmittable frame, and have not been acked or declared lost.
+: The sum of the size in bytes of all sent packets that contain at least one retransmittable or PADDING frame, and have not been acked or declared lost.
 The size does not include IP or UDP overhead.
   Ack only frames do not count towards byte_in_flight.

 congestion_window:
 : Maximum number of bytes in flight that may be sent.